davidrunger/blog/src/_posts/2023-01-30-mocking-external-requests-in-rails-feature-tests.md

 ## Tests should be able to run (and pass) without an Internet connection

-A relatively straightforward way to write such a test would be to write a feature test that visits my app's login page (hosted by a test server), clicks the "Sign in with Google" button, and then checks that the browser follows the redirect to a Google login page, and that the page has some content like "Google will share your name, email address, language preference, and profile picture with davidrunger.com".
+A relatively straightforward way to write such a regression test for the aforementioned bug would be to write a feature test that visits my app's login page (hosted by a test server), clicks the "Sign in with Google" button, and then checks that the browser follows the redirect to a Google login page, and that the page has some content like "Google will share your name, email address, language preference, and profile picture with davidrunger.com".

 However, that approach relies on the test browser making a real, live external request over the Internet to a Google web server in order for the test to pass.
 This would violate one of my guiding